-The therapy involves using special hearing aids that play pink noise at almost inaudible volumes, for periods of 2 to 8 hours a day.
+The therapy involves using special hearing aids that play pink noise at almost inaudible volumes for periods of 2 to 8 hours a day.
 The treatment is aimed at making the ears desensitized to these sounds.

 Visit The Hyperacusis Network for more details

-If you suffer from hyperacusis then you should try to wear earplugs as little as possible, to get used to real-world sounds again.
+If you suffer from hyperacusis, then you should try to wear earplugs as little as possible, to get used to real-world sounds again.
 However, always carry a good pair of plugs for the times when the noise becomes dangerously loud, or you are is a stressful situation!

 There are many reasons that a person can get hyperacusis.
 These are both physical – for example, damaging hearing by listening to something too loud, or head trauma.
 Sensitive hearing can also be brought about by drugs and antibiotics.
-Both of these cases would not be considered a mental illness.
+Both cases would not be considered a mental illness.

 The answer is – It depends.

 What causes the hyperacusis is one factor.
-If it was brought on by loud noises, and you keep exposing yourself to the same sounds, then it will likely get worse.
+If it was brought on by loud noises, and you keep exposing yourself to the same sounds, then it will probably get worse.
 If it was brought about by head trauma, this will hopefully not keep reoccurring, so it should remain constant.

 Any treatment and your lifestyle may also influence whether it gets worse.
 As mentioned before, if you are always wearing earplugs to block sound, then this may lead to a worsening condition.

-If you know someone with hyperacusis, then you will know that it really is a disability as it totally affects the suffers life.
+If you know someone with hyperacusis, then you know that it really is a disability as it totally affects the suffers life.
 However, some countries do not recognize it as a disability.

 I am not an expert, not an American (I am British), so I do not feel it is my place to answer this question.
-I will take the answer from another paper on the subject
+I will take the answer from another paper on the subject.

 “Yes, people with auditory disorders have sensory impairments that meet the legal standard of having disabilities.”